WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

   }

+ pkg_loginfo("Probabilities calibrated using '%s' file.", calibration_name)
  return(data_frame)

 }
 ```
-It loads the calibration file and applies the calibration to the data passed in a form of a data frame (the data frame created in `predictClassesAndProbabilities`).
+It loads the calibration file (thanks to session_id, calibration always corresponds to the model you're currently using) and applies the calibration to the data passed in a form of a data frame (the data frame created in `predictClassesAndProbabilities`).
 In addition it changes the probability - as `calibrateProbabilities` returns the probability of the sample belonging to class 1, we use a loop to modify it accordingly to the predicted class.
 As a result, we get the same data frame, but with a modified Probability column - now our probabilities are well calibrated and we can interpret them as an actual probability of the image belonging to the predicted class.

 7. `getInfectedIndices` - it reads the file with predictions and returns a data frame with the index and the probability of a person being infected.
 It looks only among people who have been identified with class 1 (parasitized) during the examination.
 In addition, there is `treshold` parameter, which denotes the probability above which we want to have the sample's characteristics written in the data frame.